MetalichenLab/MetalichenLab.github.io/index.md

 Our work focuses on fungal-algal symbioses, known as lichens.
 How is it possible that multiple microbes - fungi, algae, bacteria - self-assemble into a lichen, which is big, complex, and three-dimensional?
 How can symbiotic interactions lead to a stable body plan?
 How do lichen architectures develop and grow?
 To address these questions, we use meta-omics, microscopy, and cell biology tools.
 Our ultimate goal is to study lichen symbiosis as a case of complexity arising in evolution.

+The lab opens in April 2026, stay tuned for updates!

 {% include section.html %}

 ## Highlights